droglenc/NCMTH107/modules/HypTesting_HW.md

 ## Beetle Size
 <img src="zimgs/beetle.jpg" alt="Beetle" class="img-right">
 Researchers examined the size of two different species of beetles.
-They hypothesized that the thorax length of the *Halticus oleracea* species would be greater than 190 mm.
+They hypothesized that the thorax length of the *Halticus oleracea* species would be greater than 190 &mu;m.
 The data for their study is in Beetles.csv ([file](https://github.com/droglenc/NCData/raw/master/Beetles.csv), [meta](https://github.com/droglenc/NCData/blob/master/Beetles_meta.txt)).
 Use this information to answer the questions below. [*Note that you will need to filter the data set to just the Halticus oleracea species of beetle (this must be done in R).*]

 1. construct statistical hypotheses,
 1. compute the sample mean,